TrueCat17/Ren-Engine/resources/mods/rpg_editor/readme.txt

 [Location]
-Tab <Properties> allows edit places and exits.
+Tab <Properties> allows edit places.
 	Tab <Show>:
-		Need to show or hide images [main, over and free] and [places, objects and exits].
+		Need to show or hide images [main, over and free] and [places and objects].

 	For adding new place:
 		1. Click on <Add Place>,
 		2. Type place name,
 		3. Press <Ok> or <Enter>

-	If place name is name of any location, the place becomes transition on it location, on place with name of current location.
+	If place's property "To Location" defined, then this place is exit to defined location.
-	For example:
+	In this case, also need define property "To Place" in the location.

-		Place <street> in location <flat> will transite to place <flat> on location <street>.
+	Also such places have properties:
-	Also such places have property <Exit Side>, that mean position of exit (red) or input (green).
+		<Exit Side>, that define position of exit (red) or input (yellow).
-		Aviable values: Up, Left, Right or Down.
+		Aviable values: Up, Left, Right, Down and None (all place is exit).

-	Property <Rotate on Enter> is responsible for character rotation on enter to location in this place.
+		<Rotate on Enter> is responsible for character rotation after transition.
 		Usually it not need: for example, exit from right side of location-1 transite player to left side of location-2.
 			In this cases, the property takes default <None> (not to rotate).
-	But if need, you can set values <to_forward>, <to_left>, <to_right> or <to_back>.
+		But if need, you can set values <To forward>, <To left>, <To right> or <To back>.

 	If place name starts with name of any object, and after stand "_pos", such object will be installed in this place.
 	For example: